hughbromund/FINEX/backend/README.md

 GET
 This represents the endpoint to get RSI (relative strength index) data
+Blurb: RSI (relative strength index) measures the momentum of recent price changes.
+It ranges from 0-100 and at the low end signifies an index that is being oversold while at the high end signifies an overbought index.
 Requirements: stock code, an interval (either "intraday" or "daily") and series type ("open", "close", "high", "low")
 Returns: JSON object containing data on custom interval or 400 if not found/ parameters are wrong
 Status: Working.
 Will need work to support crypto